ballerina-platform/module-ballerina-websocket/docs/data-binding-api.md

 ## Description

-Data binding support will be added to the text messages as the serialization is text-based and will be supported in both the client-side and the listener side. `json` and its subtypes, `xml`, `record{}`, and `record{}` are the data types to be supported.
+Data binding support will be added to the text messages as the serialization is text-based and will be supported in both the client-side and the listener side.
+Subtypes of `anydata` are the data types to be supported.

 ### Listener